LEARN-LK/lms/Mass-enrolments.md

 ### Mass Enrolments Plugin for Moodle

 **Plugin Name:** Mass Enrolments (local\_mass\_enroll) **Purpose:** Allows teachers to enrol existing users into their courses using CSV files—no need to involve administrators.
-It also supports assigning users to groups and creating those groups automatically if they don’t exist.([moodle.org][1], [docs.moodle.org][2])
+It also supports assigning users to groups and creating those groups automatically if they don’t exist.

 ---